Argentina cenbank tightens FX market access as peso plunge burns through reserves

-The decree includes major exporters, which will need permission from the central bank to access the FX market to purchase foreign currency and make transfers abroad.
+The measure, which is scheduled to be in place through the end of the year, means major exporters, which will need permission from the central bank to access the FX market to purchase foreign currency and make transfers abroad.

 The measure is a step further by the central bank after it announced on Friday that banks would need to seek prior authorization before distributing their earnings, in order to “avoid any lack of money” and safeguard the liquidity of the country’s financial system.